Snaiel/ML-Fireballs/README.md

 Piping it to `less` makes it navigable.
 Up and down arrows, page up and page down, `g` to go to the start, `shift + g` to go to the end, `<num> + g` to go that line e.g. to go to line 11, type`11g`. `q` to quit.

+`jq` works well when parsing through it.
 For example, to output the final detections by a camera:

 ```sh
 jq -r 'select(.final_detections != null) | .final_detections[]' "$MYSCRATCH/dfn-2015-01-candidates/dfn-l0-20150101/DFNSMALL09/dfn-l0-20150101_DFNSMALL09.log"